 I think making your own stuff is the best way of getting a coding job.
 Whilst other people show their mock portfolios or what not, you can just show them a proper working site with real users.
 It stands you out from the crowd massively.

 I think you sold half of Yeezy Dating for 4 grand?
-That's a pretty great achievement for something that went viral with just a simple homepage!

 Unfortunately that’s not true.